Can outcome communication explain Bell nonlocality?: Outcome communication cannot explain nonlocality

-Our results suggest that a key requirement behind the equivalence between LHV and LHV+Out is the presence of antipodal measurements.
-That is, whenever an LHV+Out model is demanded for a measurement $x = \set{A_0, A_1}$, if one simultaneously requires a model for the swapped measurement $x' = \set{A_1, A_0}$, then LHV+Out seems to imply LHV.
-This condition becomes more transparent when phrased in terms of behaviours:
+The above results suggest that a key structural requirement behind the equivalence between LHV and LHV+Out models is the presence of antipodal measurements.
+In particular, whenever an LHV+Out model is required for a measurement $x = \set{A_0, A_1}$, if one simultaneously demands a model for the swapped measurement $x' = \set{A_1, A_0}$, the additional freedom provided by outcome-dependent strategies appears to become ineffective.
+Intuitively, this outcome-inversion symmetry constrains Bob’s response functions to be compatible with both orientations of the same measurement, preventing them from exploiting Alice’s outcome as an independent source of information.
+This observation motivates the open question formulated below, which aims to characterise whether such antipodal symmetry is sufficient, at the level of nonsignalling behaviours, to ensure that LHV+Out models always reduce to standard LHV ones.

 \begin{open} Let $p(ab|xy)$ be a nonsignalling behaviour where $x \in \set{0, ..., 2m_x-1}$, $a \in \set{\pm1}$ and $p(ab|xy) = p(-a, b|x + m_x, y)$, with addition modulo $2m_x$.
 If $p(ab|xy)$ admits an LHV+Out model, does it also admit an LHV model? \end{open}